 The Library offers a number of programs throughout the year to assist students in developing research skills and to use the full range of information resources available at Victoria University Library.
-The programs range from short 30-minute sessions to one-hour information sessions or two-hour hands-on workshops.
+The programs include 30-minute sessions, one-hour information sessions, and two-hour hands-on workshops.

 Drop-in sessions: all discipline areas & year levels

 Get librarian advice about researching your assignment and referencing your sources.
 Just drop in at a campus library - you don't need to book an appointment.

 Drop-in Library referencing & researching

-- Footscray Nicholson Library: Every Tuesday and Thursday, 12pm-1pm, Learning Hub (level 2)
+- Footscray Nicholson Library: Every Tuesday and Thursday, 12-1pm, Learning Hub (level 2)